Talisman (board game): Expansions

 Three expansions were released and some extra characters were printed through White Dwarf magazine.
-Each of the expansions used "realm dice" (a die marked from 1-4) which made movement slower in the realms.
+Each of the expansions used "realm dice" (a die marked from 1–4) which made movement slower in the realms.
 The realms were normally accessible from only one square on the main board.

 The first expansion, City of Adventure, was released in 1994 added two boards: the City board (based on, but more compact than, the 2nd Edition Talisman City expansion) and a Forest realm.

 Dungeon of Doom was released later in 1994 and added 2 additional game boards: a "Dungeon realm" and a "Mountain realm" which fit around the 2 corners of the original board not used by the City of Adventure expansion.
 It was based loosely on the expansion Talisman Dungeon for the Second Edition.
 At the end of the Mountain realm and Dungeon realms there were valuable treasures; reaching and defeating the Eagle King of the Mountain realm entitled the player to move to any square on the board, including the causeway that connected the Wizard's Tower to the middle board.

 The 1995 expansion pack, Dragon's Tower added a playing board, a card tower surmounted by a dragon model, extra rules, a realm die and four additional characters.
 Two extra characters were printed in White Dwarf to coincide with its release.
 The Dragon's Tower replaced the normal endgame of entering the centre square.
 Movement through the tower is slower (a die marked only 1-4 is used) and used its own deck of adventure cards.

+Reception

+Chris McDonough reviewed Talisman Boxed Game in White Wolf #49 (Nov., 1994), rating it a 4 out of 5 and stated that "Despite Talismans [high] price tag, however, this really is one of the most fun games I have played.
+So, if money is no object, run out and buy it. if not, [the price] is a lot of dough to pay for the contents of this box.
+The only significant additions to the old [...] set are the plastic miniatures.
+That's a lot to pay for figures."